ncbi/MedCPT/reranker/README.md

-# BioCPT re-ranker
+# MedCPT re-ranker

-This repo contains the code for training the BioCPT re-ranker (Part B in the figure below).
+This repo contains the code for training the MedCPT re-ranker (Part B in the figure below).
 ![image](https://user-images.githubusercontent.com/32558774/236641890-aaf42b3f-b114-4da1-87c7-a7d47ae29fbb.png)

 ## Requirements